-- 1. Determination of complete application.
-Within 30 days of the date of receiving a written application for approval of either the Code Enforcement Officer or the Planning Board, the Code Enforcement Officer shall notify the applicant in writing either that the application has been accepted as a complete application or, if the application is incomplete, that specific additional material is needed to make the application complete. - Referrals.
+- Determination of complete application.
+Within 30 days of the date of receiving a written application for approval of either the Code Enforcement Officer or the Planning Board, the Code Enforcement Officer shall notify the applicant in writing either that the application has been accepted as a complete application or, if the application is incomplete, that specific additional material is needed to make the application complete. - 2.
+Code Enforcement Officer permits and approvals.
+The Code Enforcement Officer shall within a period of ten (10) business days after determining an application is complete either, approve, approve with conditions, or deny such applications in accordance with the provisions of this Ordinance. - 3.
+Referrals.
 All applications which require Conditional Use Approval of the Planning Board or action by the Board of Appeals shall within a period of thirty (30) days of completeness be referred to the applicable board for action and public notice shall be given.
-After approval, with or without conditions by such Board, the Code Enforcement Officer shall issue a permit within ten (10) working days after being notified of such approval. - 3.
-Code Enforcement Officer permits and approvals.
-In all other cases involving approval by the Code Enforcement Officer, the Code Enforcement Officer shall within a period of ten (10) working days approve or deny such applications in accordance with the provisions of this Ordinance. - 4.
+After approval, with or without conditions by such Board, the Code Enforcement Officer shall issue a permit within ten (10) working days after being notified of such approval. - 4.
 Written notification.
 If approval is either denied or approved with conditions, the reasons as well as conditions shall be stated in writing.
 No approval shall be granted for an application involving a structure if the structure would be located in an unapproved subdivision or would violate any other local ordinance or regulation or any state law which the municipality is responsible for enforcing.